Why Regular Plumbing Maintenance Saves Money

 • Higher utility bills

 Emergency plumbing services are also more expensive.
-After-hours calls, urgent repairs, and water damage restoration can quickly add up to thousands of dollars.
+After-hours repairs, water damage restoration, and emergency service calls can quickly add up to thousands of dollars.

 Hidden leaks waste a surprising amount of water.
-According to industry estimates, even a slow drip from a faucet can waste hundreds of gallons per year.
-Leaking toilets are even more costly.
+Even a slow dripping faucet can waste thousands of gallons of water each year.
+Routine inspections can identify common issues such as:

 • Running toilets